Espinoza’s uphill battle to make the Olympic Games a reality

 “It was funny,” she continued.
 “I think my mental process was paused back then.
 It was like I was floating, like on a bubble, and suddenly, after a few hours, that bubble broke and I realised it.
 Processing it wasn’t easy for me.”

-A welcome party greeted Espinosa upon her return, along with a level of media attention she had not previously dreamed of.
+A welcome party greeted Espinoza upon her return, along with a level of media attention she had not previously dreamed of.
 Her family and teammates celebrated with a cake.
 Quiroga Guillermo, the president of the Ecuadorian Archery Federation, arranged for posters with her likeness to be made.

-“Everything was really nice,” Espinosa said.
+“Everything was really nice,” Espinoza said.
 “It all makes me think I have a big responsibility, so I’m getting prepared and working on a few things with my coach before going to the Olympics, so I’ll be ready.”

-With the quota place attained, Espinosa’s preparations are now centred around making it a reality by achieving a minimum of 605 points on the 72-arrow 70-metre ranking round in a tournament endorsed by World Archery.
+With the quota place attained, Espinoza’s preparations are now centred around making it a reality by achieving a minimum of 605 points on the 72-arrow 70-metre ranking round in a tournament endorsed by World Archery.
 (That’s one registered in the official calendar.)

 She fell short last week at the first stage of the Hyundai Archery World Cup in Guatemala City, but she is confident that will soon change.